attackant/future-links/README.md

 - **Social Sharing Adapter**: A component that allows users to share Future Links on social media platforms, expanding their reach and potentially attracting more interest.
 - **Payment Gateway Adapter**: A component that integrates with payment gateways or processors to facilitate direct payments or pledges from users interested in supporting the creation of content.

-Great idea!
-Here's a new section you could add to your documentation that discusses how AI could be used with Future Links:

 ## AI Integration

 Artificial Intelligence (AI) could be a powerful tool for enhancing the Future Links concept in several ways: